andyapo/APYTDLP/README.md

 ---

-## Security Notice ‼️
+## Security Notice

-This script is distributed as plain Batch source code.
+APYTDLP is distributed as plain Batch source code.<br>
+It's an independent project and is not affiliated with or endorsed by the yt-dlp authors.

-- You are encouraged to review it before running.
+- You are encouraged to **review the script** before running.
-- ✅ Only releases from the official repository should be trusted.
+- Only releases from the **official repository** should be trusted.
-- 🚫 Modified versions are **not supported** by the author.
+- Modified versions are **not supported** by the author.
+- The author is **not responsible** for any issues caused by unofficial versions.
 - This script is unsigned; for code-signing verification see the repository instructions.

 ---